t-richards/lancache/README.md

 > [!NOTE]
 > The cache directory must be writable by the container.
-> The container runs as the `app` user with UID 1234.
+> The container runs as the `app` user with UID/GID 1234.

 2. Set a DNS record for `lancache.steamcontent.com` pointing to the host running the app.